-Babies and children often get a lot of coughs and colds - around 8 a year!
+Babies and children often get a lot of coughs and colds - around eight a year!
 As they get older and their immune system gets stronger, the number of coughs and colds will get less.

 Colds and most coughs are caused by a virus.
-Most colds last for 5-7 days – but the cough can hang around for longer.
+Most colds last for 5-7 days, but the cough can hang around for longer.

 Coughs are often caused by secretions (snot) dripping down the back of the throat, especially when they are not old enough to blow their nose well.
 You can sometimes hear this as a ‘snotty rattling’ noise in small children’s throats.

-Stop the germs spreading by making sure everyone is washing their hands well.
+You can help stop the germs spreading by making sure everyone is washing their hands well.
 Have lots of tissues and make sure dirty ones go straight in the bin.

 How to Make Your Child Feel Better

-Whilst a cold has to run its course, there are things you can do to help your child feel better.
+Whilst a cold has to run its course, there are things you can do to help your child feel better:

 If your child has a pre-existing condition, like asthma, keep giving any prescribed medication.
 If you are worried that their symptoms are getting worse call 111 for advice.